apmuthu/obxtar/README.md

 * All tar files here contain an install.sh file that needs to be executed in a minimal CentOS (or SL or RHEL) install of appropriate version listed above
 * All installs can be done on physical machines or OpenVZ containers
 * All initial "root" passwords should be "blueonyx"
+* All BX series above have default PHP 5.1.6

 ## References
 * [TAR Files](http://blueonyx.precisionweb.net/BlueOnyx/TAR/)